misc-options.Rd

 Figures that make use of additional colors for various plot elements will by default then use colors that are compatible with the chosen background.
 For example, the following two figures illustrate the difference between the two styles:

-), all plots created by the package will automatically use a dark mode.
+, all plots created by the package will automatically use a dark mode.
+RStudio users can also set setmfopt(theme="auto")

 When loading the metafor package in an interactive

-session, an automatic check is run to compare the version number of the installed package with the one available on CRAN.
-If the installed version is older than the one available at CRAN, the user is notified that a new version is available.
+session, an automatic check is carried out to compare the version number of the installed package with the one available on CRAN.
+If the installed version is older than the one available on CRAN, the user is notified that a new version is available.
 This check can be suppressed by setting the environment variable METAFOR_VERSION_CHECK

 to FALSE